 Open API and Software Innovation

-In the present, the tech allows organizations to seamlessly plug into external systems as needed.
+In the present, the tech allows organizations to seamlessly plug into external software systems as needed.

 Look at telehealth, for example.
 From a technology standpoint, a dynamic video-conferencing tool through which providers could deliver virtual care to their patients would have been simply impossible ten years ago.